 This year I proposed to the two classes I volunteer in (5th grade and 3rd grade) to work on a year-long art project: an art notebook.
-The idea is to keep everything together and to build a catalog of visual ideas and to work on an art-object
+The idea is to keep everything together and to build a catalog of visual ideas and to work on an art-object.

 I'd like the students to enjoy the journey and feel comfortable with what we are doing.
 I presented the project to the parents, with some examples of collages, drawings, doodling, layering, stencils, lettering.
 I am not looking for a specific result.
 It is a discovery process.
 We are trying things.